bob19942021/bob19942021/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Michael Boktour
 =======================================================================================================================================

-Software Engineer
+Full Stack Web Developer
 -----------------

-I am a software engineer with passion for coding and problem solving.
+I am a Web Developer with passion for coding and problem solving.
 Well-versed in technology and writing code to create systems that are reliable and user-friendly

 * 🌍  I'm based in Washington State
 * ✉️  You can contact me at [bob19942021@hotmail.com](mailto:bob19942021@hotmail.com)